Man Looks At The Outward Appearance, But The Lord Looks At The Heart

 It’s not about what people see on our outside.
 It’s about what God, our heavenly Abba Father, sees on our inside.

 Minister gratefully and gladly to your Lord today.
 Yes, step inside, and realize your Abba Father is so blessed to see a heart towards Him in His presence.

-David was son number eight, which number in scripture represents a new beginning.
-Have a new beginning of praise and adoration with your Lord in God’s presence today.
+David was son number eight, which number in Scripture represents a new beginning.
+Beloved priest of God, have a new beginning of praise and adoration with your Lord in His presence today.
 Hallelujah!